jaydenh0925/jaydenh0925.github.io/essays/reflect-on-my-use-ai.md

 In-class Practice WODs: I avoided AI here to simulate real exam-like environments.
 I found it important to practice independently without reliance on external help.

 In-class WODs: Similar to Practice WODs, I chose not to use AI during timed WODs to ensure that I developed the muscle memory for solving problems quickly on my own.
+I used it to double check the code that and find the error that might appear on my code.

 Essays: For my essays, I asked ChatGPT to help brainstorm outline structures and used it to refine my grammar.
 For example, I asked, "Give me a clear outline for discussing the role of coding standards in group projects."
 While the ideas were helpful, I rewrote most parts in my own voice.